Cking351/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+-Closure is used with the variable newRoll.
+It is declared within the function, therefore it cannot be called outside of it.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+-The name will stay the same, but the numbers will continue to be different.

 c.
 What is the lexical scope of `newRoll`?

+Function scoped.

 ### Task 3 - Stretch Goals